AlexvZyl/AlexvZyl/README.md

 - Electrical & Electronic Engineer by education, Software Engineer by heart.
 - Recently completed my Master's in radar engineering and machine learning.
 - Currently working as a Software and MLOps/DevOps engineer.
-- Most likely the only married Arch Linux user.
+- 💍 Most likely the only [married](https://github.com/Wifeagen) Arch Linux user.

 &nbsp;